vtfk/node-shared-logger/README.md

   },
   prefix: '',                   // A string that will be added in front of each log message (ex.
 UID for each run)
   suffix: '',                   // A string that will be added at the end of each log message
+  error: {                      // Options for logging out Error object.
+If undefined; stack from Error object will be returned
+    useMessage: true            // If true; use message from Error object instead of stack }
   localLogger: console.log      // Replace the local logger with a custom function (Default: console.log) }